A Brief History of Telephony

-Imagine a time without the telephone and the technology behind it - I surely couldn’t!
-And we’ve come such a long way from smoke signals and snail mail, but it’s always good to look back and see how we got here.
-So we welcome you to a brief history of telephony, where we explore where we started and where we're headed.
+Try to imagine a time without communications technology or even a telephone - I sure can’t!
+While we’ve come a long way from smoke signals and snail mail, it’s always good to look back and see how we got to where we are today.
+So we welcome you to a brief history of telephony, where we’ll explore where we started and where we're headed.

 In the Beginning

-We should all know to thank Alexander Graham Bell, who’s credited with patenting the first practical telephone on March 7, 1876.
-Three days later, he transmits the phrase "Mr. Watson, come here!
+We should all know that it all started with Alexander Graham Bell who is credited with patenting the first practical telephone on March 7, 1876.
+Three days later, he transmitted the phrase "Mr. Watson, come here!
 I want to see you!" in the world’s first telephone call.
-We wonder if he realized then how his invention would completely revolutionize the way the world communicates today!
+We wonder if he realized then how his invention would completely revolutionize the way the world communicates forever.

-It took almost 40 years from Bell's historic call to the first coast-coast call was completed as the small job of rolling out the telephone network got underway.
-The telephone network started in New York City in 1885, reaching Chicago in 1892.
+It took almost 40 years from Bell's first historic call until the first coast-coast call was completed as the small job of rolling out the telephone network got underway.
+The telephone network started in New York City in 1885, and by 1892, it had reached Chicago.
 The long distance line headed west throughout the years, and it reached Denver by 1911.
 On January 25, 1915, Alexander Graham Bell officially inaugurated the launch of the AT&T transcontinental phone service in New York as he called Thomas Watson in San Francisco.

 Into the 20th Century

 The 20th Century saw many considerable advancements in the world of communications.
 The first free-standing rotary phone was introduced in 1919.
 The candlestick was initially the most popular style of telephone.
-The Model 302 by Western Electric and Bell System was introduced in 1937, which featured the boxed design that was popular in the middle of the 20th century.
+The Model 302 by Western Electric and Bell System was introduced in 1937, which featured the boxed design that became more popular in the middle of the 20th century.

 Although one-way transatlantic telephone communications happened over a decade earlier, it really wasn't until January 1927 when the first official two-way commercial transatlantic telephone call was made via radio.
 Transatlantic communication was seen as an important step in connecting businesses.
 You can listen to the conversation between Sir Evelyn P. Murray in London and W.S.
 Gifford in New York below, courtesy of the History Channel:

 By the mid-1900’s the idea of a more mobile telephony service started to creep it’s way into popular culture.
-Mobile service for car telephones became official on June 1946 in St. Louis, Missouri thanks to Bell Labs.
-Shortly after, the idea of a hand-held mobile phone proliferated in science fiction and pop culture in the 50s and the 60s.
-TV shows depicted such phones as spy gadgets hidden in common items like - you guessed it - a shoe.
-Realistically, mobile phones at the time were still pretty huge, with car phones weighing as much as 80 pounds!
-The image below of the Motorola TLD-1100 from 1964 is a good example of a typical 'mobile' phone from back in the day:
+Mobile service for car telephones became official in June 1946 in St. Louis, Missouri thanks to Bell Labs.
+Shortly after, the idea of a hand-held mobile phone peeped into science fiction and pop culture.
+In the 1950’s and 1960’s, TV shows depicted such phones as spy gadgets hidden in common items like - you guessed it - a shoe.
+At the time, mobile phones were still pretty huge, with car phones weighing as much as 80 pounds!
+The Motorola TLD-1100 from 1964 is a good example of a typical 'mobile' phone from back in the day:

 Around the same time, in September 1956, the first submarine transatlantic telephone cable system, the Transatlantic No. 1 (TAT-1) was launched.
-This was an iconic moment that signaled the true era of modern communication around the world.
+This was an iconic feat as it signaled the true era of modern communication around the world.
 According to BT, the project was inaugurated by the Chairman of AT&T in New York who called the Postmaster General in London, England.

 That '70s Phone

 While most of the world was preoccupied by the newest mobile technology, installation of new networks was also underway.
 The Transatlantic No. 8 (TAT-8) was completed on December 14, 1988.
-This was a revolutionary moment for communications around the world - this was the first transatlantic fiber optic cable system ever.
-The technology was capable of handling 40,000 simultaneous phone calls compared to its predecessor TAT-7, which was only able to handle 4,000.
+This was a revolutionary moment for communications around the world as it was the first transatlantic fiber optic cable system ever laid.
+The technology was capable of handling 40,000 simultaneous phone calls, a huge increase when compared to its predecessor- the TAT-7- which was only able to handle 4,000.

 Age of Disruption

-VocalTec changed the game in 1995 when it released the InternetPhone - basically pioneering the VoIP revolution.
-Considered as the first commercial VoIP service, the fees charged by VocalTec for international and long distance calls were a fraction of the price being charged by telephone companies at the time
+VocalTec changed the game in 1995 when it released the InternetPhone - pioneering the VoIP revolution.
+This is considered as the first commercial VoIP service.
+The fees charged by VocalTec for international and long distance calls were a fraction of the price being charged by telephone companies at the time.

-The Session Initiation Protocol was created in 1996 by Mark Handley, Henning Schulzrinne, Eve Schooler and Jonathan Rosenberg.
+Not long after in 1996, Session Initiation Protocol (SIP) was created by Mark Handley, Henning Schulzrinne, Eve Schooler and Jonathan Rosenberg.
 It was initially designed as a communications protocol to signal and control multimedia communication sessions.
 These days, SIP is most commonly used for internet telephony like voice and video calls.

 From the Past to the Present

-In the early 2000’s Skype took what VocalTEc started with VoIP and ran with it.
-Launched in August 29, 2003, the software would revolutionize the way people communicated through their computers, using voice and video to give a new profound experience to its users all over the world.
+In the early 2000’s Skype took what VocalTec started with VoIP and ran with it.
+Launched on August 29, 2003, Skype’s software would revolutionize the way people communicated through their computers, using voice and video to give a profound new experience to its users all over the world.
 Perhaps most importantly, the service was free.
 This development connected more people across countries than ever before, and paved the way for the video calling features built into so many products and applications that we use today.

-Another major evolution of the 21st century to-date has been the accelerated growth of Unified Communications accelerates in the 21st century.
-A concept which involves the integration of a number of communications tools- such as voice, email, instant messaging and video conferencing- into a single application or interface.
-Adoption of UC is on the rise, with 44% of businesses having deployed or are in the process of deploying a UC solution in 2015, according to XO.
+Another major evolution of the 21st century to-date has been the accelerated growth of Unified Communications.
+Unified Communications generally describes the integration of a number of communications tools- such as voice, email, instant messaging and video conferencing- into a single application or interface.
+Adoption of UC is on the rise, with 44% of businesses having either started the process of deploying or already deployed a UC solution in 2015, according to XO.

 What's in Store for Telephony?